nielskee/draft-articles/TechnicalHiringPart2.md

 organisations to commit this sort of time.

-More importantly, we don't want to take up the candidate's time if we think there's a low probability we're going to hire them.
+More importantly, we don't want to take up the candidate's time if we think it's unlikely we're going to hire them.
 They're busy people too.
 They're generally in employment, and if they're in Job Hunt Mode then they'll often have multiple job applications live at any given time.

 Done right, screening gives you and the candidate a way of building confidence in each other - as your investment in each other grows, so